thomashartm/promptbuilder/README.md

 - 📌 **Minimal sidebar layout**, fully self-contained
 - 🛡 Built with **vanilla JavaScript**, **MUI-style layout**, **SVG icons**

-## User Interface
+## How to work with it?

 ![Prompt Builder UI](https://github.com/user-attachments/assets/c15b67eb-bd09-4977-a333-7841b3287e0f)

 Prompt Builder is a Firefox sidebar extension.
-Simply install the extension.
+1. Simply install the extension
+2. Craft your prompt and/or use one of the provided templates.
+3. (Optional) Save the prompt.
+4. Copy the prompt using the copy button and paste it into your favourite LLM's input field.

 ---